This article provides you with a step-by-step guide and code samples to encrypt and decrypt PDF files programmatically in Java.

 In various cases, PDF documents are encrypted before they are shared among the stakeholders.
-The encryption makes the document secure from unauthorized access as well as the content tampering.
-There are a couple of popular ways of securing the PDF documents – encrypting PDF with a password or limiting the user’s access permissions such as printing, editing, copying, etc. This article demonstrates how to encrypt or decrypt a PDF document using Java.
+The encryption makes the document secure from unauthorized access as well as content tampering.
+There are a couple of popular ways of securing PDF documents - encrypting PDF with a password or limiting the user’s access permissions such as printing, editing, copying, etc. This article demonstrates how to encrypt or decrypt a PDF in Java.
 In addition, you will learn how to limit the user’s privileges in a PDF document.

 - Encrypt a PDF File using Java